SeldonIO/seldon-core/examples/kubeflow/README.md

 2) Using the Python SeldonClient

 ### Using CURL from the terminal
-When using CURL, the only thing we need to provide is the data in JSON format, as well as the url, which is:
+When using CURL, the only thing we need to provide is the data in JSON format, as well as the url, which is of the format:

 ```
 http://<ENDPOINT>/seldon/kubeflow/<PIPELINE_NAME>/api/v0.1/predictions
 ```

 ```bash